 When it comes to home cooking, there’s nothing like a homemade stock to upgrade a standby soup or stew.
 Yet making stock at home often feels intimidating, thanks to long lists of ingredients and lengthy cooking times.
 Never fear, home chefs!
-This simple recipe only requires eight or so ingredients, including the chicken, and is largely hands-off.
-After you throw the bits and bobs together in the pot, kick back for a few hours with a good book or television show.
-By the time you return, you’ll have a savory, simmering stock that’s ready to enrich soups, risotto, and even vegetables.
+This simple recipe only requires eight or so ingredients, including the chicken, and is largely hands-off (if you can get local Hudson Valley ingredients, all the better.)

 Courtesy of Chef Jennifer Abelton, The Helm

 2 onions quartered, first layer of peel removed

 3 large carrots, peeled and cut in half

 3 garlic cloves

 In a pot, sauté onions, celery, and carrots over low heat until they begin to sweat.